Stop the nonexistent presses! Kingstonist has the inside scoop on a fledgling fledgling who flew the coop!

-Justin Roy works as a security guard for the Beechgrove Complex Recreation Centre, located slightly east of Lake Ontario Park.
-While doing his patrols, an older gentleman had approached him and showed him a picture of a cockatiel he had seen at the park, asking for assistance.
-Roy immediately knew that the exotic animal must be domesticated and said, “he didn’t want anything to happen to [it],” so he followed the gentleman to where he had seen the bird.
+As luck would have it, a security guard for the Beechgrove Complex Recreation Centre, located slightly east of Lake Ontario Park, was doing his patrols.
+He was approached by an older gentleman, who showed him a picture of a cockatiel he had seen at the park, asking for assistance.
+The security guard immediately knew that the exotic animal must be domesticated and said he, “didn’t want anything to happen to [it],” so he followed the gentleman to where he had seen the bird.

 “I stuck my finger out, as if asking the bird to step up, kind of like a basic trick most people teach their birds.
-She just stepped right up on my finger,” Roy says.
+She just stepped right up on my finger,” the security guard says.

-“[My trainee and I] were keeping our eyes open for anyone walking around with a cage,” Roy says.
+“[My trainee and I] were keeping our eyes open for anyone walking around with a cage,” he says.

-Toward the end of his shift, Roy spotted a couple, walking around with a cage and asked if they were looking for something.
+Toward the end of his shift, the security guard spotted a couple, walking around with a cage and asked if they were looking for something.
 When the pair described the bird he had in his car, he knew he had found the bird’s owners.

 By a twist of fate, and one keen security guard, Tye and Arndt had been reunited with Havana.

 “The reunion was surreal,” Tye says.
-“It was just so weird watching the security guard, Justin, put his arm in the car, and her hopping on his arm like they had become best buddies.
+“It was just so weird watching the security guard put his arm in the car, and her hopping on his arm like they had become best buddies.
 And then [Havana] seeing us, and just ‘tweet tweet’ like nothing had happened.”

-Tye is extremely grateful to the community members who posted about Havana in the Lost and Found Kingston Pet Group, as well as those who looked for her in the park, including Roy.
+Tye is extremely grateful to the community members who posted about Havana in the Lost and Found Kingston Pet Group, as well as those who looked for her in the park, including the security guard.